ZahinIrdina/zahinirdina/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Zahin Irdina
 ====================================================================================================================================

-1st Year Student in Bachelor of Computer Science (Graphic & Multimedia Software) with Honours
+A Student of Bachelor of Computer Science (Graphic & Multimedia Software)
 -------------------------------------------------------------------------

 I am an enthusiastic Computer Science student and always eager to learn new technologies and take on challenges that expand my knowledge in both the computational and creative domains.

 * 🌍  I'm based in Johor Bahru currently as a student
+* 🖥️  See my portfolio at [My Portfolio](http://https://zahinirdina.github.io/)
 * ✉️  You can contact me at [zahinirdina@graduate.utm.my](mailto:zahinirdina@graduate.utm.my)
 * 🧠  I'm learning C++ Programming Language